Towards Fewer Annotations: Active Learning via Region Impurity and Prediction Uncertainty for Domain Adaptive Semantic Segmentation: Approach

 Formally, in ADA semantic segmentation, we have a set of labeled source data $\mathcal{S}=\{(\Image_s, \Label_s)\}$ and unlabeled target data $\mathcal{T}=\{(\Image_t,\ActiveLabel_t)\}$, where $\Label_s$ is the pixel-wise label belonging to one of the $C$ known classes in label space $\mathcal{Y}$ and $\ActiveLabel_t$ is the target active label that is initialized as $\emptyset$.
 The goal is to learn a function $h: \Image \to \Label$ (a segmentation network parameterized by $\Theta$) that achieves good segmentation performance on the target domain, with a few annotations.

-Generally, the networks trained on the source domain, i.e., the ``Source Only'' model, fail to generalize well to the target domain due to the domain shift.
-To effectively transfer this knowledge, recent advances resort to self-training techniques~\cite{zou2019confidence,ProDA_2021_CVPR,Cheng_2021_ICCV,MeiZZZ20,Wang_2021_ICCV} and optimizes the cross-entropy loss with target pseudo labels $\Pseudo_t$.
+Generally, the networks trained on the source domain generalize poorly on the target domain due to domain shift.
+To effectively transfer knowledge, recent advances resort to self-training techniques~\cite{zou2019confidence,ProDA_2021_CVPR,MeiZZZ20} and optimizes the cross-entropy loss with target pseudo labels $\Pseudo_t$.
 But, the performance still far under-performs a fully supervised model.
 We hypothesis that pseudo labels are noisy, thus only the pixels whose prediction confidence is higher than a given threshold are accounted for retraining.
-In this way, the network training on target images is bootstrapped by the pixels that the model itself is confident in.To address this issue, we propose a simple yet effective active learning approach to assist domain adaptation by selecting a small number of informative image regions.
-We call this method Active Learning via Region Impurity and Prediction Uncertainty (\method).
+In this way, the network training on target images is bootstrapped by the pixels that the model itself is confident in.
+To address this issue, we propose a simple yet effective active learning approach, Region Impurity and Prediction Uncertainty (\method), to assist domain adaptation by selecting a few informative image regions.
 The overall framework is illustrated in Fig.~\ref{fig:framework}.